As homeowners, we’ll all face many home improvement projects and repair issues of varying severity over the years.

 They won’t all require calling on outside professionals.
 Thanks to the availability of specialty repair products, replacement parts and online how-to videos, many intrepid DIY-ers are eager and able to tackle minor fixes around the house themselves.

-But for every DIY success, there’s a horror story or two (or three, five, ten or more!) that only exacerbates the issue to the point where professionals will be needed to fix what’s become a major issue or even multiple problems.
+But for every DIY success, there’s a horror story or two (or three, five, ten or more!) that only exacerbates the issue to the point where plumbing professionals will be needed to fix what’s become a major issue or even multiple problems.

 Clogged drains are a classic example of a seemingly small issue that could escalate into larger, much more serious problems.